benclifford/hallowbit/README.md

 if assume that is linear in power consumption, then that means two or three at full power should be enough

+### at the party

+got it all wired up. got some patterns made - used snake game, and four different intense colour based patterns.

+people liked it

+with enough LEDs on in these patterns, it didn't switch off

+the sewing was a bit glitch-causing but that kinda made it look cool